Vedanshu-co/EDA-1/README.md

 - Handling missing values in ratings and rating counts
 - Engineering new features from raw category strings
 - Aggregating and visualizing trends across product categories
-- Exploring the relationship between discounts and customer satisfaction

 ## 🗂️ Dataset